Radha Krishna Vivah Sthali, Bhandirvan: Radha Krishna Vivah Leela

-Radha Rani was very happy to see the infant Krishna and kissed him.
-Suddenly, a palace was appeared in front of her.
+Radha was very happy to see the infant Krishna and kissed him.
+Suddenly, a palace appeared in front of her.
 The palace was shining with jewels and rubies.
-And then she saw the infant Krishna got vanished from her lap while a young handsome man appeared before her wearing jewelry and a crown.
-Within no time, she immediately realized it that it was the divine form of Lord Krishna.
+And then she saw the infant Krishna vanished from her lap while a young handsome man appeared before her wearing jewelry and a crown.
+She immediately realized it that it was the divine form of Krishna.
 Krishna praised Radha and acknowledged his deep love for her.
 He told Radha that she was the other half of him.
-But, Radha shared her pain of separation with Krishna.
-To which, Lord Krishna consoled her and asked her to wait as he would make her happy.
-At that moment, Lord Brahma appeared in front of them and under his guidance performed their wedding ceremony by making the couple exchanged their garlands and chanting Vedic mantras sitting in front of the holy fire.
+But Radha shared her pain of separation with Krishna to which Krishna consoled her and asked her to wait as he would make her happy.
+At that moment, Brahma appeared in front of them and under his guidance performed their wedding ceremony by making the couple exchanged their garlands and chanting Vedic mantras sitting in front of the holy fire.
 This marriage ceremony was called Gandharva Vivah.
-Thereafter, Lord Krishna and Goddess Radha spent time together in delightful pastimes.
-After some time, Lord Krishna again returned to his infant form and promised Radha that they would keep returning to Bhandirvan for their lovable pastimes.
-Thereafter, Goddess Radha took the infant Krishna back to his mother Yashoda".
+Thereafter, Krishna and Radha spent time together in delightful pastimes.
+After some time, Krishna again returned to his infant form and promised Radha that they would keep returning to Bhandirvan for their lovable pastimes.
+Thereafter, Radha took the infant Krishna back to his mother Yashoda".